A Trusted Friend in a Complicated World

 eyedealimages/Getty Images

-The nation’s first National Natural Landmark, the Monument Rocks in western Kansas, showcases the kind of surprise the prairie is capable of.
+The nation’s first National Natural Landmark, the Monument Rocks in western Kansas showcase the kind of surprise the prairie is capable of.
 Seventy-foot blocks of chalk somehow landed right in the middle of scrubby ranchlands, remnants of an ancient sea that filled middle America 80 million years ago.
-The rocks—don’t touch them, as they erode easily—are chock-full of fossils, too.
+The rock formations—don’t touch them, as they erode easily—are chock-full of fossils too.

 Sunset on the Cliffs of Cedar Breaks National Monument